lawlietmester/webextension/README.md

 In time it will be Proxy object based.

 * __What about support of Edge?__
 First I need to create good chrome/ff support.
+Will be in future

 ## TODO

-* Написать про особенность двойного использования (background/popup) и onmessage
-* Поддержка эмуляции FF .onChange
-* Поддержка deprecated для хрома вместо обычных -> сделать
+* Write about difference in usage between background and popup for onmessage